PolarityFive/Collatz-Conjecture-Calc/README.md

 So, instead of applying the conjecture's rules every time until we reach 1, we can simply check first if the number is a power of 2.
 If it is, then we can definitely get to 1.
 No more calculations needed for task #1.
 The amount of steps it takes to get there equals current steps + log2 of the number we're currently at.
 (Number that's a power of 2.)
 Saving us a few more calculations.

 In the name of efficiency, I used bit manipulation/operations.

+Update - December 2025.

+Came back here with actual experience now to optimize the solution.
+It's hilarious looking at my old code back then.